ZaidMomin2003/moisture/README.md

 # Digital Grain Moisture Analyzer

-This is a Next.js application for a digital grain moisture analyzer, built with Firebase Studio.
+This is a Next.js application for a digital grain moisture analyzer, built by Zaid Momin
 ## MVP Features

 *   **Moisture Measurement**: Simulate measuring moisture content for various grains.